wodby/docker4drupal/docs/domains.md

 Docker4Drupal uses [traefik](https://hub.docker.com/_/traefik/) container for routing.
 By default, we use port `8000` to avoid potential conflicts but if port `80` is free on your host machine just replace traefik's ports definition in the compose file.

-Add `127.0.0.1 drupal.docker.localhost` and all other domains to your `/etc/hosts` file (some browsers like Chrome may work without it).
-Default domains:
+Add `127.0.0.1 drupal.docker.localhost` to your `/etc/hosts` file (some browsers like Chrome may work without it).
+Do the same for other default domains you might need from listed below:

 | Service      | Domain                                                                                         |
 | ------------ | ---------------------------------------------------------------------------------------------- |